DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CORE-EXTENSIONS/Data-Anonymization/Anonymization.md

 ### Setup Data Anonymization

-Data Anonymization has a separate Feature Key from Core extensions and must be enabled via Feature management in addition to the Core Extensions [Core Extensions](../IMAGES/Solution-overview.md) Feature Key.
+Data Anonymization has a separate Feature Key from Core extensions and must be enabled via Feature management in addition to the [Core Extensions](../Core Extensions/Solution-overview.md) Feature Key.
 Enable the following feature in D365 Feature management:

 - Data anonymization